dmbarbour/wikilon/docs/AwelonLang.md

 In this view, Awelon's natural numbers are given a `#` prefix, hence the view is optimized for signed integers.
 This particular view takes the path of building one view upon another.
 If the view left out rational numbers, we'd still render a sensible `[-4 #6 rational]`.

 Besides numeric towers, editable views could easily support lists, continuation-passing style, generators with yield, and other features.
 Line comments can easily be supported, e.g. `// comment == "comment"(a2)d`.
 Qualified namespaces are easy to support, e.g. such that `long_prefix_foo` can be abbreviated as `lp_foo`.
-It is feasible to leverage color such that `html_div` vs. `math_div` both render as `div` but in different colors with a small legend.
+It is also feasible for projections to leverage color, such that `html_div` vs. `math_div` both render as `div` but in different colors.

-We can also represent sessions to view and edit multiple words together.
+We can project edit sessions to view and edit multiple words together.
+In simplest form, we might have `my_session = [foo][bar][baz]` so we can 'open' the session then edit those three words together.

-        my_session = [foo][bar][baz]

-        #my_session
-        foo = def of foo
-        bar = def of bar
-        baz = def of baz

-Although initial emphasis is plain text views, it is feasible to model richly interactive graphical views involving tables, graphs, canvases, checkboxes, sliders, drop-down menus, and so on.
+Although initial emphasis is plain text views, the eventual goal is to model richly interactive graphical views involving tables, graphs, canvases, checkboxes, sliders, drop-down menus, spreadsheets, and so on.
 A sophisticated projectional editor could support frames or a zoomable interface where a word's definition may be logically inlined/opened into the current view.

 ### Named Local Variables

-We can use editable views to model named local variables, like lambdas or let expressions.
+We can leverage editable views to model named local variables, like lambdas or let expressions.
 For example, consider adapting Kitten programming language's syntax for local vars:

         7 -> X; EXPR            let-in equivalent
         [-> X; EXPR]            lambda equivalent